-Actively promote the specific curriculum-based programs which can also cater to which can also cater to particular demographics and a regional market.
-The price of these tours should be increased to roughly \$6 which on school tours.
-Continue to maintain up to date curriculum-driven programs and promote particular date curriculum-driven programs and promote these curriculum-driven programs and promote particular date curriculum-driven programs and promote programs and promote date curriculum-driven programs and promote particular demographics and a programs and promote programs and pr Explore options to expand By this time the site number events by one large should have added one while maintaining diverse large event. offer of smaller events.
-Continue offering rental space Expand rentals per year and consider target and consider target promotion for family rentals (e.g. family reunions, birthdays) and rentals that happen outside of operating hours (e.g. celebrations of life, meetings etc.) A gift shop should not be a Soft launch of a retail offer short-term priority. with limited product and begin planning and weighing structure options for a future gift shop through a soft launch. oo students visited the past year in the t program.
-Some ups book a tour for \ Gulf Georgia \ dulf Georgia nd then come to the site unannounced In 2017, a total of approximately 66,000 people number events by one visited the site during nine special events, as displayed offer of smaller events. below.
-This is also an increase from the 62,300 that visited in 2016. ndance associated rentals has been by staff to be over ozz individual visits tals, roughly a 50% ompared to 2016.
-Britannia Shipyards does not A gift shop should r have a gift shop and there are short-term priority, no retail sales on the site.
-School Visits are structured School visits are structured experiences for student groups that are educational and interpretive. the nearby Cannery a shipyards (for free).
-A special event is a large gathering of people who visit the site to watch or participate in an experience beyond the normal from through a south of the control of the con Rentals are short-term (daily or hourly) uses of certain spaces by an external stakeholder in exchange for social events or group meetings.
+Maintain curriculum-based relevance.
+Continue promotion and community partnerships.
+Continue to offer high-quality events, closely monitoring and measuring customer experience.
+Consider ways to generate revenue from special event foot traffic (e.g. retail or food and beverage).
+As restoration is completed, target 225 rentals per year and consider optimizing new spaces which could be made available for rentals.
+Launch gift shop on the foundation of a specialist feasibility study led by a retail consultant to ensure it is fit for market.
+Continue to maintain up to date curriculum-driven programs and promote these offers widely around the regional school districts.
+Explore partnership opportunities with schools to design custom offerings for a fee.
+By this time the site should have added one large event.
+Expand rentals per year and consider target promotion for family rentals (e.g. family reunions, birthdays) and rentals that happen outside of operating hours (e.g. celebrations of life, meetings etc.) Soft launch of a retail offer with limited product and begin planning and weighing structure options for a future gift shop through a soft launch.
+Actively promote the specific curriculum-based programs which can also cater to particular demographics and a regional market.
+The price of these tours should be increased to roughly \$6 which will allow the site to breakeven on school tours.
+Explore options to expand number events by one large while maintaining diverse offer of smaller events.
+Continue offering rental space as per base context.
+A gift shop should not be a short-term priority.
+Nearly 2,000 students visited the site in the past year in the school visit program.
+Some school groups book a tour for the nearby Gulf Georgia Cannery and then come to the shipyards site unannounced (for free).
+In 2017, a total of approximately 66,000 people visited the site during nine special events, as displayed below.
+This is also an increase from the 62,300 that visited in 2016.
+Total attendance associated with those rentals has been estimated by staff to be over 6,000 in 2017 individual visits at 167 rentals, roughly a 50% increase compared to 2016.
+Britannia Shipyards does not have a gift shop and there are no retail sales on the site.
+School Visits School visits are structured experiences for student groups that are educational and interpretive.
+Special Events A special event is a large gathering of people who visit the site to watch or participate in an experience beyond the normal range of everyday activities.
+Space Rentals Rentals are short-term (daily or hourly) uses of certain spaces by an external stakeholder in exchange for a fee.
+They are typically either for social events or group meetings.
 Gift Shop A retail shop that sells themed souvenirs and small items pertaining to the visitor experience.